 Web scraping can be configured by navigating to the Websites – > Web Scraping page.
-Here, you can configure policies to block bots and to review or modify whitelisted bots.
+Here, you can configure policies to block bots and to review or modify allow-listed bots.

-Search engine crawlers are whitelisted and validated using reverse DNS lookups on their IP addresses – these are valid bots that need to be allowed to index your site for listing on the search engine results.
-This whitelisting also helps identify fake googlebots, etc.
+Search engine crawlers are allow-listed and validated using reverse DNS lookups on their IP addresses – these are valid bots that need to be allowed to index your site for listing on the search engine results.
+This allow-listing also helps identify fake googlebots, etc.

 Web Scraping protection is available from Firmware Release 8.1 onwards.
 To learn more about new releases and best practices for upgrading your Barracuda Web Application Firewall, please visit Barracuda Campus here.

 The Barracuda Web Application Firewall provides complete protection against all web attacks and enhances the performance of your website site or service.
 For more information on the Barracuda Web Application Firewall, visit the product page here.
 To get a risk-free 30-day trial of a physical appliance or virtual edition of the Barracuda WAF, visit this page.